raftaar1191/Charitable/readme.txt

 6. Setting up Charitable: The Email settings area.

 == Changelog ==

+= 1.6.7 =
+* FIX: Load scripts properly when adding a custom 'picture' field to the donation form. [#627](https://github.com/Charitable/Charitable/issues/627)
+* FIX: Save settings on Extensions settings page when there is only a single checkbox field.
+This bug affected Donor Comments. [#629](https://github.com/Charitable/Charitable/issues/629)
+* FIX: Add full support for radio & multi-checkbox fields with the Donation Fields API. [#577](https://github.com/Charitable/Charitable/issues/577) and [#576](https://github.com/Charitable/Charitable/issues/576)
+* FIX: Properly reflect the value for the "Send after Registration" setting in the settings for the User Verification email. [#626](https://github.com/Charitable/Charitable/issues/626)
+* FIX: Only define defaults for database fields that require one.
+This avoids duplicate primary key issues in certain environments (Windows servers). [#623](https://github.com/Charitable/Charitable/issues/623)
+* FIX: Add responsive styling for campaign grid when masonry is turned on. [#628](https://github.com/Charitable/Charitable/issues/628)
+* FIX: Removed confusing "Payment attempted" log message for new donations. [#624](https://github.com/Charitable/Charitable/issues/624)
+* FIX: Added debug logging when CHARITABLE_DEBUG constant is set and true, and when a nonce check fails. [#630](https://github.com/Charitable/Charitable/issues/630)

 = 1.6.6 =
 * FIX: Prevents an endless loop in the donor id upgrade process added in version 1.6.5.
 In certain cases, the upgrade could not complete properly.